TEnders64/OnlineRuby_Lectures/Week4_Controllers&Views/session1.md

 ####Activity
 Continuing with the previous activity...
-1. Update your index method in your Users controller to store an instance variable with whatever value you want.
+1. Update your index method in your Characters controller to store an instance variable with whatever value you want.
 2. Use ERB to print the value of that instance variable on the index.html.erb view file!